Good Nutrition: Beyond the Numbers, PART 2

 Using this starting point, we can see outcomes and adapt- want to add muscle and maintaining weight?
 Add 1 cupped handful of carbs to each meal to gain weight.
 See what happens and review.
 For weight loss but maintaining muscle, take away 0.5 to 1 cupped handful of carbs, or 1 thumb of fat from a few meals.

 Although this strategy may be too basic for those at a high level, it’s a much better way to start than a simple “eat less” or “eat more” approach.
 Other similar systems exist, but making nutrition easy is a key component to making it sustainable and successful.
-For those thinking this is too basic, this approach has been used successfully by some of the worlds most advanced nutrition coaching companies such as precision nutrition (Josh is a registered coach with this company).
+For those thinking this is too basic, this approach has been used successfully by some of the worlds most advanced nutrition coaching companies such as precision nutrition.

 Excessive alcohol consumption